 This three-part documentary series follows comedian Amy Schumer as she created her stand-up special Growing during her difficult pregnancy.
 Described as "unfiltered and intimate," Expecting Amy is directed and edited by Alexander Hammer, who also edited Beyoncé's Homecoming Coachella concert doc.

 Kaley Cuoco stars in this adaptation of Chris Bohjalian's popular novel of the same name as a flight attendant with a penchant for partying who wakes up in a hotel in Bangkok with a passenger she spent the night with—only to find him murdered and her with no recollection of what happened the night before.

 1 season, 6 episodes

 A comedy series set in 1989, Frayed follows fabulously wealthy London housewife Sammy Cooper, who is forced to return to her hometown in Australia and confront the reasons why she fled to another country years before.
-This is the US premiere of the series, which was broadcast last year by the Australian Broadcasting Company and Sky in the UK.
+This is the US premiere of the series, which was broadcast in 2019 by the Australian Broadcasting Company and Sky in the UK.